stiffis/stiffis/README.md

 # Hello👋!!

-I'm stiff.is, an 18 year old guy who likes code a lot.
+I'm stiffis, an 18 year old guy who likes code a lot.

 I'm focused on understanding new emerging technologies, such as AI, Neural Networks and, why not, game development.